-A few weeks ago I wrote a post introducing the Medieval Institute’s new Medieval Undergraduate Research website and encouraging instructors to use it for course assignments that will boost their students’ Digital Humanities (DH) experience.
+A few weeks ago I wrote a post introducing the Medieval Institute’s new Medieval Undergraduate Research (now the “Undergrad Wednesdays” series on this site) website and encouraging instructors to use it for course assignments that will boost their students’ Digital Humanities (DH) experience.
 Because DH experience has been crucial to the success of recent medievalist PhDs on the job market, this two-part follow-up post will focus on the value of DH work for them so that they can collaborate with faculty mentors to expand their online presence using this site, the Medieval Institute’s Medieval Studies Research Blog (MSRB).
 Whereas part 1 makes the case that more faculty should take advantage of this site’s pedagogical potential, part 2 offers specific ideas for incorporating this already active scholarly platform into graduate-level pedagogy.

 For many reasons, involvement in DH is no longer optional for rising scholars specializing in the Middle Ages.
 Tenure-track job ads these days regularly mention DH as a desired subspecialty if not a major component of candidates’ professional profiles.
 As students increasingly pursue other career options, DH skills become even more important.
 Publishers, libraries, museums, non-profits, and university administrations rely heavily on technology, necessitating, to extend Geoffrey Rockwell and Stéfan Sinclair’s point about DH degree programs, a newer, broader approach to professional acculturation.
 There is, in fact, a legitimate sense of urgency behind many graduate students’ desires to pursue DH work matched by an equal level of responsibility demanded of humanities programs to support their efforts.
 While not all graduate students seeking DH experience intend to (or even need to) specialize in the field, they nevertheless could benefit profoundly from at least some exposure to and hands-on experience with projects that merge technology and humanities research.
 This site offers one step in that direction, providing a digital platform backed by a major research institution that graduate students can integrate into their training from early on in their program, even at the coursework stage.